 Time lived in Maine, Ohio, and finally New York City would see me release numerous albums and EPs, as well as four poetry books, and collections of essays and short fiction.
 2020 would see me earn my first college degree in Writing and Literature from the City University of New York.

 I released Thoughts in the Belfry and Just a Bit More, As Always in 2020, each including rearranged and rerecorded versions of previously released songs.
-My debut novel, The Supposed So: A Fictional Memoir In Five Parts, is due in February 2021 and is the fleshed out version of four previously published novellas and one new one.
+My debut novel, The Supposed So: A Fictional Memoir In Five Parts, was released in February 2021 and is the fleshed out version of four previously published novellas and one new one.

 I am currently pursuing an English degree at the University of Massachusetts Amherst and live in Worcester with my fiancée, photographer Allie Tsubota.